Katherine Jones, Viscountess Ranelagh: Death

 In her final days, Jones was still avidly involved in politics and science.
 She wrote letters giving political advice to her friend whose husband wanted to move up in rank.
 She had the connections and the influence people wanted in politics so she had many friends asking her for advice and to put a good word in for them.
 She also still gave medical advice to people who wrote to her.
 Even in her last days, as she was getting sicker and frailer, she would have someone write letters for her since her hands were too weak to do it herself.
 She never stopped trying to help her friends.

 Katherine Jones, Viscountess Ranelagh, died on 23 December 1691.
 Her cause of death is not fully known.
 Her brother, Robert Boyle, died on 31 December 1691, and left a behind a will which named Katherine Jones as the executor and the first person on his list of beneficiaries.
 In the will, he planned on giving her a ring that he had worn throughout his life, and cherished dearly.
 In the will, he states that he and Katherine shared a private love of this ring.
 He also left his estate to her and asked that it would be used as a Christian establishment.
 He also left receipts and recipes of his, from his research and medical practices.
 However, because she died before him, these receipts went to Robert Boyle's friend John Locke, who then published the second volume of Robert Boyle's Medicinal Experiments.
 Robert Boyle changed his will on 29 December 1691, to acknowledge the death of his sister and remove her as the primary executor.
-Katherine Jones' life was honoured with her brother Robert at a combined funeral on January 7, 1692.
+Katherine Jones's life was honoured with her brother Robert at a combined funeral on 7 January 1692.
 They were buried next to each other at the St. Martin-in-the-Fields.
-At the funeral, a friend and bishop of Salisbury, Gilbert Burnet spoke in remembrance of Katherine and his words are said to be one of the most famous depictions of her.
+At the funeral Gilbert Burnet, a friend and the Bishop of Salisbury, spoke in remembrance of Katherine and his words are said to be one of the most famous depictions of her.
 He noted how she used her privileges to help and benefit others, and never did things for personal gain.
 He also noted that although she was very political and held strong opinions, "her Soul was never of a Party" and that she did not let politics bar her from helping others.
 He ended his remembrance of her with appreciation for her effect on her brother.
 His full remembrance: